 A chandelier or pendant light is like jewelry for your dining room, drawing the eye upwards and adding a level of elegance.
-However, as mismatched jewels can diminish the look of a fantastic outfit, so, too, can a poorly hung light detract from the overall impression of the room.
+However, as mismatched jewels can diminish the look of a fantastic outfit, so too can a poorly hung light detract from the overall impression of the room.
 A dining room fixture, whether it's a sparkling chandelier or a multi-light pendant, must hang low enough to illuminate the dining table but high enough that it doesn't block the sight lines of dinner guests.
 Using an average 8-foot ceiling as a guide, the general rule is that the bottom of the light fixture should land between 30 and 34 inches above the top of the dining table.

 Rooms With High Ceilings

 In instances where ceilings are higher than 8 feet, designers differ in opinions.
-Some believe that ceiling height has no bearing on the relative placement of the light fixture and that the distance between the top of the table and the bottom of the fixture should remain between 30 and 34 inches.
+Some believe that ceiling height has no bearing on the relative placement of the light fixture and that the distance between the fixture and the table should remain between 30 and 34 inches.
 Others support the notion of adding 3 inches to the chandelier height for every additional foot of ceiling height.

 Scale and Proportion

 Ideally, the diameter of the chandelier should be at least 12 inches narrower than the table's width.
 An alternate method of calculating the approximate diameter of the chandelier is to add the length of the room to the width of the room.
 If the room is 20 feet wide by 10 feet long, for example, the light should have a diameter of 30 inches.

 Scale your fixtures for comfort, as well as aesthetics.
 For more narrow tables, consider the height of the people who most often use the dining room and the manner in which they use it when positioning the light.
 If the table is only 36 inches deep and one of the primary diners is 6 feet tall and will regularly lean over the table to serve and clear dishes, he will likely hit his head on the light quite regularly if it hangs only 30 inches above the table.